The Flip Cast

 When we got down to the stream, Adam showed me his flip cast.
 Based on our previous conversations, my understanding of how he did it had been close, but not exact, and the difference was crucial.

-With a flip cast, the rod is held directly in front of you, essentially pointing directly at your target.
-Start with a sharp (but short!) upward motion of the rod tip and then a more forceful sharp downward motion with your wrist.
-When your wrist motion stops abruptly, the momentum of the lure bends the tip further down and back, loading the rod.
+The upward motion loads the rod a little, with the lure above the rod.
+The sharp downward motion of your wrist then whips the lure from above the rod to below the rod.
+When your downward wrist motion stops abruptly, the momentum of the lure bends the tip further down and back, which is what seriously loads the rod.
 A very slight forward push with your hand loads the rod a bit further (because the inertia of the lure holds it back very briefly).
-You release just as the rod tip starts to recover.
+You release just as the rod tip begins to recover.
 If you have timed your release perfectly, the lure will shoot towards your target with a very flat trajectory.

 The part I hadn't understood was the slight forward push.
 I had been trying a slight upward motion of the wrist, which generally caused the lure to go much too high.
 Also, my release had generally been a fraction of a second too late.